Terrestrial atmospheric lens

-A Terrestrial Atmospheric Lens is a theoretical method of using the Earth as a large lens with a physical effect called atmospheric refraction.
+A terrestrial atmospheric lens telescope, also known as a terrascope, is a theoretical method of using the Earth's atmosphere as a large lens to build a very powerful telescope, proposed by British astronomer David Kipping.
+It is based on atmospheric refraction.

-The sun's image appears about a half degree above its real position during sunset due to Earth's atmospheric refraction.

-In 1998, NASA astrophysicist Yu Wang from the Jet Propulsion Laboratory for the first time proposed to use the Earth as an atmospheric lens.

-Wang suggests in his paper that:If we could build a space telescope using the Earth's atmosphere as an objective lens the aperture of such space telescope would be the diameter of the earth.
-Telescope resolution could be enhanced by up to seven orders of magnitude and would enable detailed images of planets in far away stellar systems.
-If built, the terrestrial atmospheric lens would become the largest telescope ever built.
+If built, the terrestrial atmospheric lens telescope would become the largest telescope ever built.
 Its high resolution would allow to directly image nearby Earth-like planets with a level of detail never seen before.
-As of September 2020, the main observation targets are Proxima b, located 4.2 light years away, Tau Ceti e, 12 light years away, and Teegarden b, also located 12 light years away.
+Possible observation targets are Proxima b, located 4.2 light years away, Tau Ceti e, 12 light years away, and Teegarden b, also located 12 light years away.
 The three planets are currently considered to be potentially habitable.

-However, using the Sun as a gravitational lens would produce images with higher resolution when imaging potentially habitable exoplanets.
+Using the Sun as a gravitational lens would produce images with higher resolution when imaging potentially habitable exoplanets, but with significantly lower practicality owing to the distance at which such an instrument would have to be located.